LukmanRambe/Sekawan/README.md

 # Sekawan-Restaurant
 Restaurant Catalogue Website.
-Submission for "Menjadi Front-End Web Developer Expert" (https://www.dicoding.com/academies/219) Dicoding Class.
+Submission for [Menjadi Front-End Web Developer Expert](https://www.dicoding.com/academies/219) Dicoding Class.

 This is a Progressive Web App, using stale while revalidate cache method.
 User can add a restaurant to favorite list that will be saved to Browser's IndexDB and give a review.